thestar0/gdbplugns/gef/docs/commands/aslr.md

-## Command aslr
+## Command `aslr`

-Check, enable or disable easily ASLR on the debugged binary.
+Easily check, enable or disable ASLR on the debugged binary.

 Check the status:
 ```